Tony Hendra: Family life and child sexual abuse allegations

 Hendra responded, "I can only just categorically deny this.
 It's not a new allegation.
 It's simply not true, I'm afraid."
 In the wake of criticism of the paper's decision to publish the story in the absence of tangible proof, New York Times ombudsman Daniel Okrent wrote a detailed examination of the procedures followed by the editorial staff prior to publication.
 While acknowledging that Kleinfield was convinced, based on information gathered during his reporting, that Jessica Hendra had indeed been molested, Okrent expressed concern over possible consequences should the charges prove to be false: Even if the preponderant evidence indicates it's true ... doesn't the small chance that it's false outweigh the value of giving readers access to the private miseries of the Hendra family?
 Either way, Tony Hendra will bear the scars of this article forever.
 People who did not write a book claiming spiritual salvation will suffer as well: his three young children from his second marriage, for instance.
 In the face of this risk, what do readers of The Times (or of Father Joe) gain by believing Hendra guilty of abuse?
 There's a difference between the right to know and the need to know, and in this case, the need escapes me ...
 I don't mean in any way to diminish the gravity of Jessica Hendra's charges ...
 I can't imagine an accusation more serious, a transgression more detestable.
 If her story is true, Tony Hendra deserves punishment far greater than humiliation in the pages of The Times.
 As an editor, the verities of the profession might have led me to publish this article.
 But as a reader, I wish The Times hadn't.

 In 2005, Jessica Hendra wrote a memoir with USA Today journalist Blake Morrison, How to Cook Your Daughter, in which she repeated her accusations.

+Death

+Hendra died of amyotrophic lateral sclerosis, also known as ALS, on 4 March 2021.